 What are Fixed Income Securities?

-To understand fixed-income securities and investing in fixed-income securities, it’s important to understand what “fixed income” means, and how that designation sets these securities apart from other investments that can be bought and sold.
+To understand fixed income securities and investing in fixed income securities, it’s important to understand what “fixed income” means, and how that designation sets these financial securities apart from other investments that can be bought and sold.

 Utilizing Bonds as a Fixed Income Security

-The heavy hitter in the fixed-income world is bonds.
-Bonds are basically investments in the debt of a federal or local government or a corporation, or sometimes debts like mortgages or auto loans.
+Bonds are the heavy hitters of the fixed income world.
+Bonds are, in effect, investments in the debt of a government or a corporation, or sometimes consumer debts like mortgages or auto loans.

-There’s almost $41 trillion worth of corporate bonds outstanding that run the gamut from very safe, low-yield bonds issued by huge companies to the riskier, higher-yield bonds issues by companies whose prospects for future earnings are more uncertain.
+There are trillions of dollars worth of corporate bonds outstanding that run the gamut from very safe, low-yield bonds issued by huge companies to the riskier, higher-yield bonds, issued by companies whose prospects for future earnings are more uncertain.

 Typically the easiest way for an individual or retail investor to invest in corporate bonds is to use an investment product like an exchange-traded fund, what’s known as a “fixed income” or bond ETF, specifically for bonds.

-While the corporate bond market is almost unfathomably big, it’s actually the smaller portion of the world of bonds.
-About two-thirds of the overall bond market, or almost $90 trillion, comes from governments or public agencies that issue debt to fund their activities, and pay it off with either tax payments or a stream of fees that governments have special access to.
+While the corporate bond market is almost unfathomably big, it’s actually a smaller portion of the world of bonds.
+Government bonds are issued by governments or public agencies that issue debt to fund their activities, and pay it off with either tax payments or a stream of fees that governments have special access to.

 Debt issued by the federal government tends to have the lowest possible yield of any debt for its duration (meaning the time during which an investor gets the coupon payments), because it’s assumed by the market to be risk-free.
 (Think government savings bonds.)
 This is why corporations or institutional investors with a large amount of cash will sometimes buy government debt in order to earn something back but not risk their overall investment, compared to keeping it in cash.

-Preferred stock has a fixed payout like a bond and is given a “preference” over common stock, meaning that before dividends are paid to common stockholders, they need to be paid to preferred stockholders.
-Preferred stockholders are also prioritized when a company liquidates or goes out of business—the “senior debt,” aka bondholders, get paid out first, then the preferred stockholders, and finally the common stockholders get paid last.
+Preferred stocks may have fixed payouts like a bond and are given a “preference” over common stock, meaning that before dividends are paid to common stockholders, they need to be paid to preferred stockholders.
+Preferred stockholders are also prioritized when a company liquidates or goes out of business — the “senior debt,” aka bondholders, get paid out first, then the preferred stockholders, and finally the common stockholders get paid last.